 - Educate the chapter and particularly the pledge class on the drug testing program;

-- Ensure that the penalties are enforced on those students who have been suspended or expelled from the chapter or fraternity and supervising the reinstatement policy; and
+- Ensure that the penalties are enforced on those students who have been suspended or expelled from the chapter or fraternity and supervising the reinstatement policy– failure to do so will result in a fine to chapter; and

 - Personally support the drug policies of the house and serve as a positive example to the rest of the chapter and the university.